 Fire Damage Cleanup

-Cleaning up in the aftermath of a fire takes professional skill.
+Cleaning up in the aftermath of fire takes professional skill.
 Fire damage can be imperceptible in some areas, allowing the average homeowner to easily miss it.
 The soot and smoke must be removed from places where the particles are clearly visible, as well as from areas where they are not.

 A homeowner, however, can take a few initial steps prior to calling in the fire and smoke damage restoration experts.
 The following tips will keep the homeowner physically safe in the wake of serious structural damage to the property and offer guidance during cleanup efforts: